subfuzion/voting-app/README.md

-The existing app is an excellent demonstration of how Docker can be used to containerize any of the processes of a modern application regardless of the programming language used and runtime environment needed for any specific one; it is a nice example of a [polyglot](http://memeagora.blogspot.com/2006/12/polyglot-programming.html) application.
+The existing app is an excellent demonstration of how Docker can be used to containerize any of the processes of a modern application regardless of the programming language used and runtime environment needed for any specific one.
+[Polyglot programming](http://memeagora.blogspot.com/2006/12/polyglot-programming.html) is an approach to development that attempts to combine multiple programming languages and databases within an application, leveraging each as appropriate for its particular strengths in handling specfic types of problems.

-While this is very useful, particularly from a devops perspective, if you are interested in studying the application itself, this use of multiple languages, even as simple as it is, raises the barrier to comprehension slightly.
+While this example is very useful, particularly from a devops perspective, if one is interested in studying the application itself, the use of multiple languages, even as simple as it is, raises the barrier to comprehension, if ever so slightly.

 In contrast, this version of the voting app is intended to support an introductory course on Docker and meant to be easier to follow and comprehend for those already familiar with modern [JavaScript](https://www.javascript.com/) and [Node.js](https://nodejs.org/).

-In any case the use of a single programming language should still be a bit easier to follow for other programmers, especially if they are already familiar with at least one other member of the [C family of languages](https://en.wikipedia.org/wiki/List_of_C-family_programming_languages).
+In any case, however, the use of a single programming language should still facilitate comprehension by programmers who are familiar with at least one other member of the [C family of languages](https://en.wikipedia.org/wiki/List_of_C-family_programming_languages).

 Modest as the app is in terms of functionality (it only supports casting votes and querying the vote